dsekulic1/Betting-app/README.md

 * Sport events include football and tennis matches.
 In football matches the user can bet on the home team, the guest team and a tie.
 In tennis matches the user can only bet on one side winning.

+## How to start ?
+* cd backend & npm i, after that npm start
+* cd ui & npm i, after that npm start